itconsultis/commerce_wechatpay/README.md

   }
   ```

-3. Overwrite QRcode generator rather than default "commerce_wechatpay_example_qr_generator"
+##### Overwrite QRcode generator

   (We are currently using the qrcode generator API from [api.qrserver.com](https://qrserver.com))

-  - use the API to change to your generator first
+  1. use the API to change to your generator first
   ```php
   function YOUR_MODULE_wechatpay_qr_generator_alter(&$qr_generator) {
     $qr_generator = 'YOUR_GENERATOR_FUNCTION_NAME';
   }
   ```

-  - then define your own PHP function
+  2. then define your own PHP function
   ```php
   function YOUR_GENERATOR_FUNCTION_NAME($content)
   {